Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/03-agg-over.md

 But we have grouped our data by `Country`.
 If we include this expression in our query, we will get an error:

-`Cannot perform an aggregate function on an expression containing an aggregate or a subquery.` .
+`Cannot perform an aggregate function on an expression containing an aggregate or a subquery.`

 To get around this issue, we use something called the __Over Clause__.
 This allows us to define the result set as a _window_.
-So instead of performing an aggregation on an expression, we are instead performing an aggregation on each row within the window.
+So instead of aggregating on an expression, we aggregate on the result set via a window.

 Now we write: `SUM(COUNT(*)) OVER()`

 In this case the window is the entire result set returned by the above query.
+This is because have not specified any _partitioning_.
 As a result, we can sum `Cnt`.

 ### SQL